alvinng4/grav_sim/5_steps_to_n_body_simulation/step3.md

     = \textbf{a}(\textbf{r}) \left( = \frac{\textbf{F}(\textbf{r})}{m} \right).
 $$

-They are ordinary differential equations (ODEs), and to solve them, we will need a ODE solver.
+They are ordinary differential equations (ODEs).
+To solve them, we will need a ODE solver.

 ## Euler method